 You’ll find several images to choose from that were taken by Christina from her commercial and fine art portfolios.

 Below you will find several options for my introductions and bios.
 Feel free to copy and paste the text here, or if you would like to download a word doc or a PDF, those can be found in the “Download Links” tab.

 Christina is an award winning commercial food photographer and online educator.

 Christina has been an award winning commercial food photographer for more than 25 years.
 She is also a blogger, best selling author, workshop instructor and online educator.

-Christina has been an award winning commercial food photographer for close to three decades.
-She’s been teaching for 25 years and blogging for the last 10 years at Food Photography Blog.
+Christina has been an award winning commercial food photographer for three decades.
+She’s been teaching for 25 years and blogging for the last 12 years at Food Photography Blog.
 Some of her commercial clients include Chipotle, Domino’s Pizza, Coffee Bean & Tea Leaf, HarperCollins Publishers, Kraft, Marriott Hotels, McDonald’s, Taco Bell, Burger Kind and Nestle, to name a few.

 After getting her second photography degree in the Los Angeles area she decided to open her studio there where she taught several food photography and business workshops.